RohitV5/PWA-Basics/README.md

 AddAll allows us to cache all in the array.

-Change the cache name for versioning.
+Change the cache name for versioning. and remove old cache after activation of new cache.